adityakalra581/Facial_Recognition-Project/README.md

 - Important: Original images have .jpeg extension and .jpg in detection images.

-- The notebook contain the code for real time detection using WebCam as well.
 - I have uploaded the webcam video of Landmark Detection as well.